Linuxfabrik/monitoring-plugins/README.md

 # The Linuxfabrik Monitoring Plugins Collection

 Nagios-compatible check plugins for Icinga, Naemon, Nagios and any other monitoring system that speaks the Nagios plugin API.
 Each plugin is a stand-alone CLI that reports one type of check: fast, consistent across platforms, minimal dependencies, reasonable defaults so WARN and CRIT only fire when it really matters.

+> If these plugins help you monitoring your datacenter, your VMs or your applications, please give it a star.

 Written in Python, released into the public domain under the [UNLICENSE](https://unlicense.org/).
 Runs on any platform with Python 3.9+ (Linux, Windows, macOS, FreeBSD).
 For Windows we also ship pre-compiled binaries, so Python is not required on the target.